cds-snc/canadalogin-static-website/website/src/en/partners/roadmap/roadmap.md

 # GC Sign in Roadmap

-Below is the planned schedule for providing features and achieving milestones for the GC Sign in product, organized by fiscal quarter.
+Below is the planned timeline for providing features and achieving milestones for the GC Sign in product, organized by fiscal quarter.
 Please note that due to GC Sign in’s iterative design, this roadmap is subject to change.

 ## What we're working on now

-### Preparing for pilot
+### Initial release

 <table>
   <thead>